bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

        Or, you can disable collectstatic for this application:
           $ heroku config:set DISABLE_COLLECTSTATIC=1

 To resolve this error I created the DISABLE_COLLECTSTATIC config variable on the heroku dashboard and set it's value equal to 1.

+[UPDATE: 8:35pm 8/30/2018] Added static file variables near the bottom in settings.py and that resolved the previous error.
+Dashboard has proper styling now.
+Also removed DISABLE_COLLECTSTATIC config variable from heroku dashboard.

 3. Afterwards, the project deployed successfully.
 I created 2 superusers using the command -> heroku run python manage.py createsuperuser <- and tested the endpoints using curl in the terminal.
 The requests returned expected data.